OpenBallast/ballast/README.md

 after quantization, the file gives the knowledge back.
 When quantization has damaged its ability to read and follow evidence, the score stays low no matter how much corpus you hand it.
-That is what a broken model looks like, and its accuracy *with* evidence is the tell.
+That is what a broken model looks like, and its accuracy *with* evidence is what's interesting.

 Practical consequence: at 4-bit the smaller Gemma is the better model once ballasted (84% vs 65%), which reverses the usual ordering.
 And a 4-bit 2B plus the entire corpus, under 3 GB all in, beats the full-precision 12B on ~24 GB.

+We intend to continue profiling state of the art open source models as they come out.

 ### The thing that didn't work